tiny-engines-code/tiny-engines-docs/developer-onboarding/event-activity/001-event-activity-intro.md

+####What are we building

+The (SendGrid) Event Activity service is a REST microservice that

+* [x] accepts information from SendGrid's webhook service (SendGrid Webhooks)
+* [x] publishes that information to a Kafka queue
+* [x] performs minimal formatting of data or the payload

+####Background
   When we submit a request to SendGrid we get an immediate response that the request was received.
 We can also get asynchronous `event activity` messages from Sendgrid about the delivery progress and how the recipient interacted with the email.

 In order to get these we need to set up a REST 'endpoint' that listens for the messages, and we need to tell Sendgrid to send the messages to our endpoint.